Best Pumpkin Patches for LA, Ventura, & Orange County Pumpkin Picking

-The time has come to surrender to the Great Pumpkin.
-Mind you, the big guy is spoiled for choice around the Southland in Halloween season.
-We won't presume to call one pumpkin patch more sincere than the others, but LA’s pumpkin patches (and pseudo pumpkin patches) run a satisfying gamut from small to large, folksy to commercial.
-Whether you're hoping for a hit-and-run Halloween photo or a day's outing in autumnal reverie, your destination is below...
+Ready to talk pumpkin patch?
+Yes, the time has come to surrender to the Great Pumpkin—who is, frankly, spoiled for choice around the Southland in Halloween season.
+We would never presume to call one pumpkin patch more sincere than the others, but LA’s pumpkin patches (and pseudo pumpkin patches) run a satisfying gamut from small to large, folksy to commercial.
+Whether you're hoping for a hit-and-run Halloween photo or a day's outing in autumnal reverie, your pumpkin picking destination is below...

 Be sure to subscribe to our free weekly newsletter to keep up with all of the fun coming up this Halloween season!